FgBierwart/KOSTA-Toolbox/README.md

 ### Validation of the Lyapunov function

-In this section, we present the two main functions used for validation; They are based on (i) Sum-Of-Squares (SOS) programming and (ii) a “worst case” approach combined with an adaptive grid.
+In this section, we present the two main functions used for validation.
+They are based on (i) Sum-Of-Squares (SOS) programming and (ii) a “worst case” approach combined with an adaptive grid.

 - SOS-based validation